 This page is your central resource for move-in details, key dates, logistics, and parent opportunities.
-Bookmark it and check back throughout the summer for updates.
+Bookmark it and check back throughout the year for updates.

 Have a question?
 Start here!
 You may find your answer below.
 If not, we’re always happy to help.

-• Orientation schedules cannot be changed.
+- Orientation schedules cannot be changed!
 Your student will receive their orientation schedule by email.
 All sessions are required.
-Please plan your departure around the schedule, not the other way around.
+Please plan your departure around the schedule to ensure getting in on time.

-• Health insurance decisions have a deadline.
+- Health insurance decisions have a set deadline.
 Students enrolled in the Bowdoin student health insurance plan are automatically charged unless they submit a waiver before the deadline.
-This cannot be reversed after the deadline passes.
+Unfortunately, this cannot be reversed after the deadline passes.

 Connect with Other Bowdoin Families This Summer!